Xomics/FAIRDataCube/README.md

 mv graphdb-free-{version}-dist.zip FAIRDataCube/bootstrap/graph-db
 ```

-**Step 4:** If your `graphdb version` is different from `9.7.0` then change the version number of graph DB in the docker-compose file.
+If your `graphdb version` is different from `9.7.0` then change the version number of graph DB in the docker-compose file.

 ```sh
 graph_db: